National Genealogical Society Issues Call for Proposals for the 2018 Family History Conference in Grand Rapids, Michigan

 Speakers who wish to submit lecture proposals, and organizations interested in sponsoring tracks or individual lectures, should follow the published guidelines at the NGS website page: http://www.ngsgenealogy.org/cs/call_for_proposals.

-Speakers may submit up to eight proposals electronically via https://goo.gl/wCs8wn.
+Speakers may submit up to eight proposals electronically by completing all the requested information at https://goo.gl/forms/5DHIlumuOuTMAn7J2.

-Organizations wishing to sponsor a lecture may submit proposals via https://goo.gl/6SYFcc.
+Organizations wishing to sponsor a lecture may submit proposals at https://goo.gl/forms/Wpr1gyZ2U00V2WhX2.

 Founded in 1903, the National Genealogical Society is dedicated to genealogical education, exemplary standards of research, and the preservation of genealogical records.
 The Arlington, Virginia-based nonprofit is the premier national society for everyone, from the beginner to the most advanced family historian seeking excellence in publications, educational offerings, and guidance in research.
 It also offers many opportunities to interact with other genealogists.